Xilinx/Applications/GZip/README.md

 1. LZ77 compression
 2. Huffman encoding

 In this example GZip implementation, the LZ77 module has been accelerated on the FPGA device available on the AWS F1 instance.
-The accelerated LZ77 algorithm provides a throughput of 3.5GBytes/s.
+The accelerated LZ77 algorithm provides a throughput of 3.5GBytes/s using 2 compute units.
+Higher performance can be achieved by using additional compute units.

 ### Resource Utilization